Evaluating Ecosystem Services of Summer Cover Crop Mixtures for Organic Cabbage Production

 Soil samples were collected three times each year, to a depth of 15 cm.
 Soil samples were analyzed for nutrients, and permanganate oxidizable carbon (POXC) and microbial biomass carbon (MBC) as indicators of habitat for microorganisms.
 Anion exchange membranes (AEMs) inserted in the soil were used to quantify the NO3-N released from cover crop and soil mineralization during cabbage production.

-Key findings
+Key Findings

-Browntop millet and buckwheat monocultures produced the greatest biomass, and cowpea and sunnhemp monocultures produced the lowest.
-While mixtures were as productive as browntop millet (the best monoculture) in the first year, they did not exceed this productivity.
+Browntop millet and buckwheat monocultures produced the greatest cover crop biomass, and cowpea and sunnhemp monocultures produced the lowest.
+While mixtures were as productive as browntop millet (the best monoculture) in the first year, they did not ever exceed this productivity.
 Cover crop biomass productivity did not increase with the number of species in the mixtures.

 Certain cover crops can scavenge nutrients better than cash crops, and when the residue is incorporated, supply a labile form of the nutrient for subsequent crop uptake (Fageria et al., 2005).
 In this study, cowpea produced high-quality tissue with superior micro- and macronutrient concentrations among monocultures and increasing mixture concentrations in 3-CP and 4-W.

-There is evidence of N immobilization from browntop millet (BTM) in 2022 as NO3-N mineralization was lowest in BTM plots (C:N ratio of 49:1), and more than 50% of cabbage heads in BTM plots were classified as small.
-On the other hand, in 2022, buckwheat biomass had a C:N ratio of 36:1 and similar cabbage yield to legume monocultures.
+There was evidence of N immobilization* from browntop millet (BTM) in 2022, as NO3-N mineralization was lowest in BTM plots (C:N ratio of 49:1), and more than 50% of cabbage heads in BTM plots were classified as small.

 Resources